At Puracy, we’re passionate about health and safety. That’s why we wanted to clear up some confusion about a topic that affects all of us: face masks.

 Will My Face Mask Protect Me from COVID-19?

-The main purpose of cloth face masks is to keep normal civilians from unknowingly spreading the virus to others.
-If we happen to be infected with COVID-19, cloth masks should contain most of the respiratory droplets generated from coughing or sneezing.
+The main purpose of cloth face masks is to keep normal civilians from unknowingly spreading COVID-19 to others.
+If you happen to be infected, cloth masks should be able to contain most of the respiratory droplets generated from coughing or sneezing.

 For those of us who don’t require advanced PPE, the CDC mask guidelines are as follows: